 Mission & History

-Boys & Girls Clubs of Mercer County provides young people, ages 5 to 18, in Mercer County with social, enrichment and recreational activities through after-school, weekend, and summer programs.
-Our Boys & Girls Clubs after school and enrichment programs focus on improving youth outcomes in education & careers, character development & leadership, and developing healthy lifestyles through physical activity and healthy living.
+Boys & Girls Clubs of Mercer County provides young people, in Mercer County, ages 3-18, with social, enrichment and recreational activities.
+Our programs offered after school, on weekends, and over the summer, focus on improving youth outcomes in education, developing social emmotional competency and leadership skills, as well as teaching youth to develop healthy lifestyles through physical activity and nutrition.

 In 1937 the Boys Club of Trenton was formed to provide programs and services for the children and young people of Trenton.
 A group of businessmen (F. E. Schluter, Sr., James Kerney, Jr., Joseph Roebling, C. E. Stokes, Jr., John L. Williamson, and J. S. Hill – later joined by C. B. Gilbert, Sr.) visualized the need for a building-centered recreational, educational, and leisure-time facility for young boys and they gathered to form the Boys Club of Trenton.